wjdghks950/NC-BERT/pre_training/README.md

-# Pre-training BERT on datasets in DROP format
+# Pre-training BERT on datasets in DROP format (Baseline Code for Pre-training)

 **Download the data + trained models** : To download our data & models and then pre-process it, run `bash download.sh`.
 This will also place the downloaded data inside appropriate sub-dirs.